FTSE boosted by U.S. easing expectations

-LONDON Benchmark share index posted its biggest daily gain in two weeks on Monday, as expectations of looser U.S. monetary policy and brighter German data gave investors fresh reason to push the market towards a retest of recent eight-month highs.
+LONDON Britain's benchmark share index posted its biggest daily gain in two weeks on Monday, as expectations of looser U.S. monetary policy and brighter German data gave investors fresh reason to push the market towards a retest of recent eight-month highs.

-A surprise improvement in German business sentiment this month, as signalledled by the Ifo index, reassured investors on Monday after a run of gloomy global data.
+A surprise improvement in German business sentiment this month, as signalled by the Ifo index, reassured investors on Monday after a run of gloomy global data.

 Markets got a fresh boost mid-session, when expectations of more quantitative easing (QE) from the United States were fanned by Federal Reserve Chairman Ben Bernanke, who signalled concern about the strength of economic growth and made no mention of inflation risks.